 (a) One thousand dollars per audit; or

-(b) Twenty-five per cent of the amount by which the undocumented cost increased the medicaid payments to the provider, during the fiscal year.
+(b) Twenty-five per cent of the amount by which the undocumented cost increased the medicaid payments to the provider during the fiscal year.

-(2) Failure to retain the required financial, statistical, or medical records to the extent that filed medicaid cost reports are unauditable shall result in the penalty as specified in paragraph (L)(1) of this rule.
-Providers whose records have been found to be unauditable will be allowed sixty days to provide the necessary documentation.
-If, at the end of the sixty days, the required records have been provided and are determined auditable, the proposed penalty will be withdrawn.
-If the Ohio office of medical assistance, after review of the documentation submitted during the sixty-day period, determines that the records are still unauditable, the department shall impose the penalty as specified in paragraph (L)(1) of this rule.
+(3) Providers whose records have been found to be unauditable will be allowed sixty calendar days to provide the necessary documentation.
+If, at the end of the sixty calendar days, the required records have been provided and are determined auditable, the proposed penalty will be withdrawn.
+If the Ohio department of medicaid, after review of the documentation submitted during the sixty-day period, determines that the records are still unauditable, the department shall impose the penalty as specified in paragraph (H)(2) of this rule.